Euno257/intro_jekyll/README.md

 ## Adding section
 Adding other sections like 'Abouts' ection.
 Add these kind of sections by directly adding markdown files to the main folder.

+## Adding Permalink
+By using permalink attribute you can assign a URL to any page as of your own choice.